 Need help?
 We're here: [email protected]

-Best practice: Send first abandoned cart email 1-3 hours after abandonment (highest conversion rates).
-Send 2-3 emails over 72 hours for best results.
+Best practice: Send the first cart email 1-3 hours after the user leaves.
+This timing converts best.
+Send 2-3 emails over 72 hours for top results.

 11. Feedback and Review Request Emails

-Triggers: Order delivered, service completed, support ticket closed
+Triggers: Order delivered, service finished, support ticket closed.

 Key elements: